Vasil Bozhikov: International career

 In February 2014, Bozhikov was named in the senior Bulgarian squad for the first time, ahead of a friendly against Belarus in March, but did not feature.

-In March 2016, he was called up for friendly matches against Portugal and against Macedonia, and made his senior debut from the bench on 26 March, in a 1–0 away win over Portugal, replacing Strahil Popov in the 88th minute.
-On 29 March, Bozhikov made his first Bulgaria start in a friendly against Macedonia at Philip II Arena.
+In March 2016, he was called up for friendly matches against Portugal and against Macedonia, and made his senior debut as a substitute on 26 March, in a 1–0 away win over Portugal, replacing Strahil Popov in the 88th minute.
+On 29 March, Bozhikov made his first start for Bulgaria in a friendly against Macedonia at Philip II Arena.

 Bozhikov scored his first goal for Bulgaria on 25 March 2019, when he headed from a corner kick in a 1–1 draw against Kosovo in a UEFA Euro 2020 qualifying match.